 Lewis, Greg and Amanda Boomershine.
-In Press.
+2015.
 The Realization of Word-Final, Preconsonantal /s/ in the Spanish of Mexico City.
-Journal of Hispanic and Lusophone Linguistics.
+Studies in Hispanic and Lusophone Linguistics.

 Boomershine, Amanda.
 2013.
 The Perception of English Vowels by Monolingual, Bilingual, and Heritage Speakers of Spanish and English.
 In S. Blackwell and C. Howe (Eds.), Selected Proceedings of the 15th Hispanic Linguistics Symposium.
 Massachusetts: Cascadilla Press, pp 103 - 118.Boomershine, Amanda.
 2009.
 Perceptual Processing of Variable Input in Spanish.
 Germany: VDM Verlag.